| Winter 2014: Cayman Islands MAST |

 | |

-IGS reserves the right to cancel a program at any time due to under-enrollment, safety/health/security issues, staffing issues, or any other relevant reason.
-Cancellation decisions will be made as early as possible in order to maximize alternate study abroad possibilities for students.
-Students will receive a full refund of program fees paid for any program canceled by IGS. |
+- CGPS reserves the right to cancel a program at any time due to under-enrollment, safety/health/security issues, staffing issues, or any other relevant reason.
+If your program is cancelled, you will receive a full refund of all Program Fees paid.

 | |